SHIITES: FG TO GAZETTE PRESCRIPTION ORDER MONDAY

 He called on the Federal Government to de-proscribe the group.

 In an interview with SUNDAY PUNCH, he warned against Nigeria getting involved in the politics of Saudi Arabia and Iran.

-He said, “It is unfortunate that the President has ended up making Nigeria a country with many terrorist groups because now, there are the Boko Haram terrorist organisation, Indigenous People of Biafra and IMN.”
+He said, “It is unfortunate that the President has ended up making Nigeria a country with many terrorist groups because now, there are the Boko Haram terrorist organization, Indigenous People of Biafra and IMN.”